-The Annual Comprehensive Financial Report of the Palatine Park District for the fiscal year ended December 31, 2021, is hereby respectfully and formally submitted.
-Chapter 70, Section 1205, of the Illinois Compiled Statutes requires that park districts secure a licensed public accountant to perform an annual audit of the financial statements.
-The firm of Lauterbach & Amen, LLP, performed this audit for the fiscal year ended December 31, 2021.
+The Annual Comprehensive Financial Report of the Palatine Park District for the fiscal year ended December 31, 2022, is hereby respectfully and formally submitted.
+Chapter 70, Section 1205, of the Illinois Compiled Statutes requires that Districts secure a licensed public accountant to perform an annual audit of the financial statements.
+The firm of Lauterbach & Amen, LLP, performed this audit for the fiscal year ended December 31, 2022.
 Their unmodified opinion on the basic financial statements is presented for this report.
 The Annual Comprehensive Financial Report is filed with the State Comptroller within six months after the close of the fiscal year.
-This report was prepared by the Park District's Finance Department who is responsible for both the accuracy of the presented information and the completeness and fairness of the presented in a manner designated to fairly set forth the financial position and results of Park District operations as measured by the financial activity of its various funds; and all disclosures necessary to enable the reader to gain the maximum understanding of the Park District's financial affairs.
+This report was prepared by the District's Finance Department who is responsible for both the accuracy of the presented information and the completeness and fairness of the presentation, including all disclosures.
+We believe the information, as presented, is accurate in all material aspects; it is presented in a manner designated to fairly set forth the financial position and results of District operations as measured by the financial activity of its various funds; and all disclosures necessary to enable the reader to gain the maximum understanding of the District's financial affairs.